Bifold doors have become something of a must-have feature in homes these days — and it’s easy to see why.

-Some companies require a deposit on ordering, with the full amount payable on installation or delivery.
+Some companies will ask you to put down a deposit when ordering, with the full amount payable on installation or delivery.

-Off-the-shelf doors have very little lead-in times but more high-quality custom-made sets can take up to eight weeks from order confirmation to delivery or installation.
+Off-the-shelf doors have short lead-in times, whilst high-quality bespoke sets can take up to eight weeks from order confirmation to delivery or installation.

 Editor's Note: If you're looking for a quote for your bifold doors, simply tell us a bit about your project in the questionnaire below and we’ll match your requirements with the services and prices that our partners offer.
 And don't worry, only partners that match your needs will reach out to you.

-Choosing the Best Material for Your Bifold Doors
+Which is the Best Material for Bifold Doors?

-Try to get at last three quotes and compare quality of the material (especially with aluminium or timber) and ease of installation, as well as how the lead-in times will fit into your project’s schedule.
+Aim to get at last three quotes for your bifold doors and compare quality of the material (especially with aluminium or timber) and ease of installation, as well as how the lead-in times will fit into your project’s schedule.
 Asking trusted sources for recommendations is also a great idea.